gunagg/habitat-lab/psiturk_dataset/instructions.md

     ```
 3. Set the value of `MODEL.inflection_weight_coef` based on the split you are training.
 Find the values for each splits [here](https://www.notion.so/ab2173d31ce3425a97a4fad874920b5d?v=65c29317d4494122918b56e63e421dad)

+4. Change the `DATA_PATH` to dataset path in the file `configs/tasks/object_rearrangement.yaml` to point to `data/datasets/object_rearrangement/v4/{split}/{split}.json.gz`

-4. Run
+5. Run
     ```
     cd /path/to/habitat-lab
     srun -p long --constraint rtx_6000 --gres gpu:8 -c 8 --job-name il bash /path/to/habitat-lab/scripts/run_training.sh
     ```

-5. To run distributed training use the following command:
+6. To run distributed training use the following command:
     ```
     cd /path/to/habitat-lab
     sbatch habitat_baselines/rearrangement/il/multi_node_slurm.sh